neon-age/AmplifyOcclusion-URP/README.md

 >Spider Controller in the video: https://github.com/PhilS94/Unity-Procedural-IK-Wall-Walking-Spider

 ## Known Issues
+* Skybox is broken in 2021.3
+* Doesn't work with Multi-Camera setup (split-screen, etc)
 * Doesn't work in scene view
 * Temporal Filtering not supported
 * GBuffer Normals not supported